Remarks on profinite groups having few open subgroups

-The word $w$ has width $f$ in $G$ if $w(G)=G_{w}^{\ast f}$, and infinite width if this holds for no finite $f$.
-We recall that in a profinite group $G$, the subgroup $w(G)$ is closed if and only if $w$ has finite width in $G$; this holds if and only if $w$ has bounded width in all the finite quotients $G/N$ with $N$ open and normal in $G$ (see \cite{S}, Section 4.1).
+The word $w$ has \emph{width} $f$ in $G$ if $w(G)=G_{w}^{\ast f}$, and infinite width if this holds for no finite $f$.
+We recall that in a profinite group $G$, the subgroup $w(G)$ is closed if and only if $w$ has finite width in $G$; this holds if and only if $w$ has bounded width in $\mathcal{F}(G)$ (see \cite{S}, Section 4.1).
+If $w(G)$ has countable index in $G$ then $w(G)$ is open, hence has finite index (\cite{SW}, Lemma 2).